RTEMS/rtems-docs/c_user/glossary.rst

     peripheral devices used by the application.

 :dfn:`directives`
-    RTEMS’ provided routines that provide
+    RTEMS' provided routines that provide
     support mechanisms for real-time applications.

 :dfn:`dispatch`
-    The act of loading a task’s context onto the CPU and transferring control of the CPU to that task.
+    The act of loading a task's context onto the CPU and transferring control of the CPU to that task.

 :dfn:`dormant`